 Upon receipt of an MLME-GAS.request primitive, the requesting STA shall engage in the following procedure to transmit a query:

 If GAMode in the primitive is null or set to false, the requesting STA sends a GAS Query Request by transmitting a GAS Initial Request frame containing a Dialog Token, an Advertisement Protocol element containing an Advertisement Protocol ID field and GAS Query Request in the Query Request field.
 If the GAS Initial Request frame requests information relating to a frequency band different from the frequency band in which the frame is transmitted, the STA shall include a Multi-band element in the GAS Initial Request frame with the Band ID, Operating Class, and Channel Number fields set to indicate to which frequency band the GAS Initial Request frame applies, with other fields in the Multi-band element being reserved.
 If the frame requests information relating to the frequency band in which the frame is transmitted, a Multi-band element shall not be included in the frame.
 If the GAS Initial Request frame requests information that the requesting STA has a cached version of a previous query response and the associated CAG Version, the requesting STA may include the cached CAG Version and the associated CAG Information Type in a CAG Number element in the GAS Initial Request frame.
 If GAMode in the primitive is(M118) true, the requesting STA transmits a Group Addressed GAS Request frame including a GAS Extensions element with the Maximum Channel Time field set to the value of the dot11GASResponseTimeout divided by 10, rounded to the nearest integer, and limited to a value of 255.
+The GAS protocol supports query requests whose length is greater than the maximum MMPDU size by the STA’s use of the GAS Query Fragment ID field in a GAS Comeback Request Fragment frame, subsequent to a GAS Initial Request frame.
+The GAS Query Fragment ID shall be set to 0 for the initial fragment and incremented by 1 for each subsequent fragment in a multi-fragment query request.
+The STA shall transmit all fragments that belong to the same query request until all fragments are exhausted.
+The STA shall set the More GAS Fragments field of the GAS Query Fragment ID to 0 when the transmitted fragment is the final fragment.

-Upon transmission of the GAS Initial Request frame or Group Addressed GAS Request frame, the STA shall set a timer, referred to as the dot11GASResponseTimer, equal to dot11GASResponseTimeout or the QueryFailureTimeout parameter provided in the MLME-GAS.request primitive.
+Upon transmission of the GAS Initial Request, Group Addressed GAS Request or GAS Comeback Request Fragment frame, the STA shall set a timer, referred to as the dot11GASResponseTimer, equal to dot11GASResponseTimeout or the QueryFailureTimeout parameter provided in the MLME-GAS.request primitive.
 If both values are present, the timer shall be set to the lesser of the two values.

-If the requesting STA is not in the associated state, it shall remain in active mode until the receipt of a GAS Initial Response frame or Group Addressed GAS Response frame with the same value of the Dialog Token field as in the GAS Initial Request frame or until the expiration of the timer, whichever occurs first.
-If the requesting STA is in the associated state, it may go into power save state until the GAS Initial Response frame or Group Addressed GAS Response frame is available for receipt or the timer expiration, whichever occurs first.
+If the requesting STA is not in the associated state, it shall remain in active mode until the receipt of a GAS Initial Response, Group Addressed GAS Response or GAS Comeback Response frame with the same value of the Dialog Token field as in the GAS Initial Request frame or until the expiration of the timer, whichever occurs first.
+If the requesting STA is in the associated state, it may go into power save state until the GAS Initial Response, Group Addressed GAS Response or GAS Comeback Response frame, is available for receipt or the timer expiration, whichever occurs first.

-If the dot11GASResponseTimer expires before a GAS Initial Response frame or Group Addressed GAS Response frame is received, the GAS Query Request was not successful and the MLME shall issue an MLME-GAS.confirm primitive with ResultCode equal to GAS_QUERY_TIMEOUT and shall set the Query Response Length field to 0.
+If the dot11GASResponseTimer expires before a GAS Initial Response or Group Addressed GAS Response or GAS Comeback Response frame is received, the GAS Query Request was not successful and the MLME shall issue an MLME-GAS.confirm primitive with ResultCode equal to GAS_QUERY_TIMEOUT and shall set the Query Response Length field to 0.